NafeesKhabir/MobFox-JavaScript-SDK/README.md

 >
 </script>
 ```
+### Tag Generator
+You can use the Mobfox [Tag Generator](https://account.mobfox.com/www/cp/integration.php) (select your web publication) to easily create tags.

 Insert this tag in your html page where you wish Mobfox ad/s to be located, for example:
 ```HTML